-Then there’s the issue of which parent pays.
+Then there’s the issue of which parent pays child support.

-Typically, the parent with whom the children spend less time will be the one paying child support.
+Typically, the parent with whom the children spend less time will be the party to pay child support.

 Can one parent waive child support on behalf of the children?
 And does that excuse the non-custodial parent from any financial obligations associated with the kids?

-So while you might think you simply run the guideline and use the number calculated, it’s not even close.
+So while you might think you simply run the Pennsylvania child support guidelines and use the number calculated, it’s not even close.
 The reality is that the number isn’t a hard and fast formula, but rather, a suggestion.

 And it’s just a starting point for negotiation.

-From there, it’s up to you and your spouse to negotiate an agreement that’s in the best interests of your children and that you both find fair.
+From there, it’s up to the parties to negotiate an agreement that’s in the best interests of their children and that both spouses find fair.

 A lot is left out of the PA Child Support Guidelines.

 And it's based on a number of factors including your incomes, the number of overnights the kids spend with each of you and their ages.

-But even when you run the PA child support guidelines, there are still a number of other expenses that aren’t covered in the basic support obligation.
+But even when you run the Pennsylvania child support guidelines, there are still a number of other expenses that aren’t covered in the basic support obligation.

 PlayStations, X-Boxes, and Nintendo's;

 We refer to these as “extraordinary" expenses.

 And as a parent, you know these types of expenses can be quite significant!
-Especially when your kid just has to have the new PlayStation 99 or is the next budding 1st baseman for the Phillies or Pirates.
+Especially when your kid just has to have the new PlayStation 99 or is the next budding 1st baseman for the Phillies.

 Extraordinary expenses must be discussed and negotiated separately to ensure your children get the compete financial support they need and deserve.

-Starting to see why that free calculator you found on the Internet isn't helpful in determining child support?
+Starting to see why that PA child support calculator you found free on the Internet isn't helpful in determining child support?

 There are other items that must be discussed surrounding child support in PA.

 In addition to the standard as well as extraordinary costs associated with raising children, you and your spouse will also need to discuss and come to agreement on: